alexa-samples/alexa-smart-home-e2e-solution-workshop/Lab 2.md

 #### Setup Account Linking

 In this section, we’ll enable account linking.
-A mechanism where user gives permission to Alexa to control his/her devices.
-Once user authenticates himself, your backend will share Access and Refresh tokens for the user with Alexa.
-Alexa will use these tokens to identify the user and control his/her devices.
+A mechanism where user gives permission to Alexa to control their devices.
+Once user ia authenticated, your backend will share Access and Refresh tokens for the user with Alexa.
+Alexa will use these tokens to identify the user and control their devices.

 ###### Creating an Alexa Client in Cognito

 1. Sign in to the [AWS Cognito console](https://console.aws.amazon.com/cognito).
 Choose **Manage User Pools** and then select **webAppAuth** pool.
 This is the user pool which was created for you in Lab 1.
 2. From the **General settings** menu, choose **App clients** to set up applications that will connect to your Amazon Cognito user pool.
 3. Choose **Add another app client**, and provide the App client name.
 In this example, I have chosen “Alexa.”
-4. Update the **Refresh token expiration** to 3650 days, maximum allowed time such that refresh token won’t expire.
+4. Update the **Refresh token expiration** to 3650 days, maximum allowed time such that refresh token will not expire for approx. 10 years.
 Leave the rest of the options set to default and choose **Create App Client** to generate the client record for Alexa to use.
 This process creates an app client ID and a secret.

  ![image](https://user-images.githubusercontent.com/83840078/167220407-aa90895d-18fd-49e7-9baa-ccfe6223d5cf.png)